-\begin{thm} Let \eqref{H} holds, $N \geq 3$ and $\phi \in H^1(\R^N)$ be a positive radially symmetric solution to \eqref{equ1} satisfying that the Morse index of $\phi$ is 1, i.e. $n(\mathcal{L}_+)=1$.
-Then $\phi$ is non-degenerate. \end{thm} The discussion of non-degeneracy of solutions to nonlinear elliptic equations, which relies principally on the spherical harmonic decomposition arguments, plays an important role in revealing quantitative properties of solutions.
+This in turn infers that the Morse index of any ground state to \eqref{equ1} is at least one.
+Consequently, the desired conclusion follows. \end{rem} } The discussion of non-degeneracy of solutions to nonlinear elliptic equations, which relies principally on the spherical harmonic decomposition arguments, plays an important role in revealing quantitative properties of solutions.
 We refer the readers to the early works \cite{Oh} and \cite{We1} for the study of non-degeneracy of solutions to \eqref{sequ}.
 For the study of non-degeneracy of solutions to \eqref{kequ} with $K(x)=|x|^{-b}$ for $b>0$, we refer the readers to \cite{GS}.
 To establish Theorem \ref{nond}, we shall make use of the spherical harmonic decomposition arguments, which is inspired by \cite{St}.
 Note that our problem has competing inhomogeneous nonlinearities, then the proof of the result is not a direct application of these arguments.

 In what follows, we shall turn to discuss dynamical behaviors of solutions to the Cauchy problem \eqref{equ}.
 Let us first state the well-posedness result for \eqref{equ} in $H^1(\R^N)$. \begin{prop} Let \eqref{H} holds.
 Then, for any $u_0 \in H^1(\R^N)$, there exists $T_{max}>0$ such that \eqref{equ} has a unique maximal solution $u \in C([0, T_{max}), H^1(\R^N))$ to \eqref{equ} satisfying the conservation of mass and energy, i.e. for any $ t \in [0, T_{max})$,